-The Charlottesville Astronomical Society (CAS) is an organization founded to promote the enjoyment of observing the stars and planets.
+Charlottesville Astronomical Society (CAS) is an organization founded to promote the enjoyment of observing the stars and planets.
 CAS caters to individuals of all ages and levels of astronomical experience.
 We wish to interest the public in astronomy through naked-eye, telescopic, and binocular viewing as well as through talks our organization sponsors.

-We are fortunate to live in an area that can boast of relatively dark nights and where the Milky Way can still be seen just outside of Charlottesville.
+We are fortunate to live in an area that can boast of dark nights and where the Milky Way can still be seen just outside of Charlottesville.
 Join us as we explore the universe together!

-On clear nights, we offer attendees an opportunity to observe with the 26″ Leander McCormick Telescope.
-Other public events are also often scheduled.
+On clear nights we offer meeting attendees an opportunity to observe with the 26″ Leander McCormick Telescope.
+Other public events are held every month.
+See our Event Calendar for details!
 Anyone with an interest in astronomy, experienced pros or beginning amateurs, families and visitors are all welcome.

 Charlottesville Astronomical Society President in 2016, Steve Layman, was presented with the Heidi Winter Award at the February 2016 club meeting.

 Header Image Credit to Steve Reilly, NGC 6960.